atul8727/jobportal/README.md

-# Job-Portal by Gunesh Shanbhag
+# Job-Portal by Atul Sharma

 Made with Core PHP and Bootstrap CSS Framework. 🤍